dohr-michael/golang-seed/README.md

 Golang seed application with yaml config file + cli

 Default command provided:
-- start : to start the process.
+- start : to start the process (by default an http server with /@/health).
 - version : to display the version (based to git commit / branch / build time)

 Package management by [https://github.com/Masterminds/glide](https://github.com/Masterminds/glide)